seanf316/P3-Reclaim-The-Light/README.md

 ## **Credits**

 1. [Code Institute Template](https://github.com/Code-Institute-Org/python-essentials-template)
     - This repository was created using the template provided by Code Institute.
-Also, without the knowledge gained through the course work, I would not be able to create this site so thank you Code Institute.
+Also, without the knowledge gained through the coursework, I would not be able to create this site so thank you Code Institute.
 1. [Corey Schafer](https://www.youtube.com/watch?v=ZDa-Z5JzLYM)
     - Corey Schafer for the Python OOP Tutorial series for general reference on working with classes and OOP in general.
 1. [delftstack.com](https://www.delftstack.com/howto/python/python-clear-console/)